 - People with varying levels of hearing loss communicate via sign language, ASL (or another type of sign language), or spoken English. - Hearing aids may be used.
-Remember that not all hearing aids allow individuals to hear speech; they may be used to hear loud sounds. - If needed, a person may use a certified American Sign Language ASL interpreter. - When speaking with a person who uses an interpreter, maintain eye contact with the individual, not the interpreter. - Get the voter's attention by tapping on shoulder or arm. - Keep hands or objects away from mouth. - Do not exaggerate gestures or mouth movements. - Use short sentences. - Do not assume ability to read lips; the average accuracy of lip reading is about 30%.
+Remember that not all hearing aids allow individuals to hear speech; they may be used to hear loud sounds. - If needed, a person may use a qualified interpreter.
+Qualified interpreter means an interpreter who, via a video remote interpreting (VRI) service or an on-site appearance, is able to interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary.
+Qualified interpreters include, for example, sign language interpreters, oral transliterators, and cued-language transliterators. - When speaking with a person who uses an interpreter, maintain eye contact with the individual, not the interpreter. - Get the voter's attention by tapping on shoulder or arm. - Keep hands or objects away from the mouth. - Do not exaggerate gestures or mouth movements. - Use short sentences. - Do not assume ability to read lips; the average accuracy of lip reading is about 30%.